johnykvsky/dummygenerator/docs/howto.md

 With `LoremExtension` you can generate `words()` or `text()`.
 You can generate single word too - with `word()`, it will give you random words from Lorem Ipsum sample.

-There is also `TextExtension` that allows you to generate random text with given length with `realText()`.
+In [dummyproviders](https://github.com/johnykvsky/dummyproviders) there is also `TextExtension` that allows you to generate random text with given length with `realText()`.

 But sometimes you want just a simple random string, with given length or given structure: only letters, with some numbers, with capital letters.
 This is where `StringsExtension` can help you: